-The foundation of your house is one of the most structurally significant aspects of the building.
+Building a foundation is one of the most structurally significant aspects of your house.
 When set on a solid foundation, the rest of the house has the support it needs to maintain its integrity and stand for decades upon decades.
 If your house’s foundation is set improperly, there are a host of problems that can follow.
 A sinking foundation is one issue that can occur if the foundation is laid improperly or on unstable soil.
 Sinking foundations are problems that need to be addressed and examined as soon as you notice them to prevent further damage (and, of course, repair costs) to the rest of the house.

 How to Spot a Sinking Foundation